yxj0312/ticketPHP/README.md

 ### Create a DB names 'blog'

-By using some MyPHPAdmin or some DB client like HeidiSQL:
+Creating a database by using phpMyAdmin or some DB client like HeidiSQL:

 ```mysql